 Red: High capacity magazines (high capacity mags hold 10+ rounds)

 Purple: Contract overrun guns.
 Can be sold to anyone, and are not required to meet MAP pricing.
 Could be just overseas/export contract overruns.
 When Glock is building pistols to fulfill a contract, they will manufacture about 2% more than the quantity needed.
 This is so that if some of the pistols fail quality tests, there are still enough on hand to fill the contract.
-These don’t usually show the quantity or capacity of the magazines on the label in the normal middle lower space.
+These don’t usually show the quantity or capacity of the magazines on the label in the normal middle-lower space.
 And they often don’t show the type of sites or trigger weight in the upper-middle space.
 It’s also common for the SKU to not follow the typical convention that I have outlined in Product SKU Number Breakdown.